An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Senegal is distinguished by a number of regional variations.
 The many spelling variations of the name include Sénéchal, Le Sénéchal, Sénéschal, Le Sénéschal, Sénécal, Sénégal, Sénécot, Sénécaut, Sénécaux, Seneschal and many more.

-First found in Normandy where this distinguished family held a family seat at Crèvecoeur in the arrondissement of Lisieux where Hamon Le Sénéchal held a strong castle that still remains in the valley of Auge.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat at Crèvecoeur in the arrondissement of Lisieux where Hamon Le Sénéchal held a strong castle that still remains in the valley of Auge.
 He was directly descended from Hamon-Aux-Dents, Lord of Thorigny who was killed in the battle of Val-ès-Dunes in 1045.
 Hamon, his nephew of the family of Crèvecoeur, was present at the battle of Hastings in 1066.

 This web page shows only a small excerpt of our Senegal research.
 Another 105 words(8 lines of text) covering the years 1624 and 1719 are included under the topic Early Senegal History in all our PDF Extended History products.